 My post about feminism and equality, as answers to my niece's questionaire, with its clarity, logic and ideals, left a little something out... reality.
 In reality, we aren't born blessed with a lifetime of consideration about the best approach to systemic inequality.
 We're all born into a situation not of our own choosing.
 Our individual lives are just that, individual, and some of our circumstances leave us wounded, broken, confused, distrustful, afraid or just plain pissed off.

-If your life has been mostly a maelstrom of oppression and disempowerment, your initial expression of dissatisfaction may very well NOT consist of striving toward ideals, working diligently and patiently for equality, and crafting plans to shape public policy.
+If your life has been mostly a maelstrom of oppression and disempowerment, your initial expression of dissatisfaction may very well not consist of striving toward ideals, working diligently and patiently for equality, and crafting plans to shape public policy.
 You may not have the restraint to shy away from gross generalizations that aren't fair to everyone.
 And, not like it's up to me, but I'll go ahead and say that's okay.
 We can all play a part.

 That blistering indictment of male-dominated society played a part in helping me understand my own rage and pain.
 The song is from somewhere between 1988 - 1993... about 25 years ago, and rich white men with political power are still jeopardizing our lives.
-I've grown since then, but it is the crisp memory of feeling such perfectly self-righteous rage that fuels my desire to keep working towards equality now.
+I've grown since then, but it is the crisp memory of feeling such perfectly self-righteous rage that fuels my desire to keep working toward equality now.